 I’m ready to commit and be consistent in caring for myself.
 As I continue to work on getting healthier and thinner, by taking steps to lose weight without dieting, I instinctively know that the path to better health is paved with finding more joy in my life.
 That leads me to the knowledge that it’s time to improve my eyesight.”

-As I mentioned earlier, I’m ending the 4th week of the experiment, and I am astonished to notice how much my vision has improved.
-Most surprisingly was how quickly the improvement first showed up.
+As I mentioned earlier, I’m ending the 7th week of the experiment, and I am astonished to notice how much my vision has improved again.
+Most surprisingly was how quickly the first improvement showed up.
 After only the 4th day I was able to read the large print of the book without my prescription reading glasses.
-Now that I am on the last day of the 4th chapter dealing with anger, I am stunned to recognize how many times I have avoided facing the feelings of anger.
+Now I am on the chapter dealing with resentment.
+I am stunned to recognize how many times I have avoided facing resentment.
 Now that I am using tapping to deal with those situations, I see lots of hope for a brighter future and that includes welcoming back clarity in my vision.
 I know that the more I tap on my unresolved emotions, the more improvement I will see.
 So you can get bet I’ll be starting over again as soon as I finish this book.

 If you also have been struggling with vision problems, there’s a good chance that you also have some unresolved emotions blocking your vision.
 I strongly encourage you to get the Improve Your Eyesight with EFT book and do the experiment for yourself.